 Sync.com heads up other cloud storage providers and tops the list as the best encrypted cloud storage.
 It has zero-knowledge encryption for the whole account, including its 5GB free plan.
 Additionally, Sync.com has a generous versioning policy, ranking well as one of the best cloud storage for versioning.
 We cover these features and more in our Sync.com review.

-Zoho WorkDrive has various apps created within the Zoho ecosystem that support individuals and businesses among many industries.
+Zoho WorkDrive has various apps within the Zoho ecosystem that support individuals and businesses in many industries.
 It’s an affordable option for businesses of different sizes.
 To learn more, check out our Zoho WorkDrive review.

 Box has many of the same third-party connections as Dropbox, including Microsoft 365 and Google Workspace.
 It also has its own apps, such as Box Notes, a web-based word processor that supports collaboration and real-time editing.
 We cover these features and more in our Box review.